family dispute arbitration in Steubenville, Ohio 43952

 In the quiet town of Steubenville, Ohio 43952, the Gardner family had long been known for their sprawling 50-acre farm passed down through generations.
 But in early 2023, what was once a symbol of unity became the center of a bitter dispute.

-It began when siblings Emily Gardner and her younger brother, Mark Gardner, clashed over the fate of the family farm after their parents’ passing in late 2022.
+It began when siblings the claimant and her younger brother, Mark Gardner, clashed over the fate of the family farm after their parents’ passing in late 2022.
 Emily, aged 45, had managed the day-to-day farm operations for the past fifteen years and wanted to continue running it.
 Mark, 38, who lived in Cleveland and worked in finance, insisted on selling the property and splitting the proceeds.
 The farm was valued at approximately $750,000.

 Their disagreement escalated when Mark accused Emily of withholding rental income from a small 10-acre parcel leased to a neighboring farmer.
 Emily denied any wrongdoing, stating that all income had been reinvested into necessary repairs and equipment upgrades.
 After months of failed negotiations, both siblings agreed to pursue arbitration rather than a costly, drawn-out court battle.